CV

 Current selection

-Using an intuitive and gestural process, embracing ongoing technical and conceptual development, the paintings presently feature accumulated paint layers, selective use of oil bars, and canvas insertions.
-Through scraping, scoring, and reworking, an unsettled surface results..Titles drawn from chance phrases further disrupt meaning, inviting multiple interpretations.
+These oil paintings address land and seascape traditions through which Charnley assembles a critical visual dialogue on the zeitgeist of contemporary crises.
+Balancing abstraction and figuration, the work engages with spatial tensions between geometry, surface, and illusion.
+Using an intuitive and gestural process, the paintings presently feature accumulated paint layers, selective use of oil bars and canvas insertions.
+Through scraping, scoring, and reworking, an unsettled suggestive surface results.
+Titles drawn from chance phrases further disrupt meaning, inviting multiple interpretations.